tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

     {% include course_image.html size="large" filename="apiaryblueprinteditor" ext_print="png" ext_web="png" alt="API Blueprint editor on Apiary" caption="API Blueprint editor on Apiary" %}

-	  By default the Polls blueprint is loaded so you can see how it looks.
+	  By default, the Polls blueprint is loaded so you can see how it looks.
 This blueprint gives you an example of the required format for the Apiary tool to parse and display the content.
 You can also see the [raw file here](https://raw.githubusercontent.com/apiaryio/api-blueprint/master/examples/Polls%20API.md).

 3. At this point, you would start describing your API using the blueprint syntax in the editor.
 When you make a mistake, error flags indicate what's wrong.